kyma-project/test-infra/prow/images/whitesource-scanner/README.md

 ## Overview

-This folder contains the Golang Buildpack with Node.js and Snyk image that is based on the Golang Buildpack image.
-Use it to perform vulnerability scans.
+This folder contains the WhiteSource Unified Agent image that is based on the Java Buildpack image.
+Use it to perform WhiteSource vulnerability scans.

 The image contains `whitesource agent v19.6.1`.